Image Credit: Albert Bridge

 When repairing wire breaks in your electric fence installation, always use knots that have multiple points of contact, and reinforce the knots with a joint clamp.
 Knots that use two looped wire ends (with only a single point of contact) will cause electrical shorts and severely restrict electrical conductivity.
 Instead, learn how to tie the figure eight knot or the reef knot for repairing wire breaks.

 Learn how to tie wire knots by hand.
 It will greatly increase the speed of your electric fence installation and will reduce the costs of your electric fence supplies.
-You can learn more about how to tie wire knots by hand (without special tools) on page 72 and 73 of Grass-Fed Cattle.
+You can learn more about how to tie wire knots by hand (without special tools) on page 72 and 73 of my book, Grass-Fed Cattle.

 One of the most useful skills when working with 12.5-gauge high tensile wire is to learn how to tie wire knots by hand.
 It is much simpler and faster than using crimping tools and will significantly cut down the time and expense of electric fence installation.
 Tie-offs (such as the post tie-off shown in the image above), wire knots (like the figure-eight knot and the reef knot), splices, strain insulators, and even wire cutting (wire breaking) are all easily done by hand, without tools, and is significantly easier and faster than using tools.

-Take a wire-tying course from your local electric fence dealer or refer to the wire-tying instructions on page 72 and 73 of Grass-Fed Cattle.
+Take a wire-tying course from your local electric fence dealer or refer to the wire-tying instructions on page 72 and 73 of my book, Grass-Fed Cattle.
 Tying wire knots is a very easy skill to learn.
 You'll be amazed at how high tensile wire turns to putty in your hands once you master this simple skill.

 Every electric fence corridor should be placed on its own cut-out switch so you can isolate individual fence lines for repair in your electric fence installation without turning off the entire grid.
 This also allows you to concentrate power only in areas where you need it during the winter electric fencing season.
 However, remember that except for maintenance and repair situations, all sections of your electric fence installation should remain ON during the growing season so your fences can burn off vegetation that grows up underneath the wires.